 Facts about co-signing

-Recent studies have shown that nearly 90 percent of all private student loans are cosigned.
+Recent studies have shown that nearly 90 percent of all private school student loans are cosigned.
 The availability of a parent or guardian with the required credit score can help get your loan approved and it might as well lower the interest rate on that particular loan – which would definitely save you some money over the lifetime of the loan.

 What happens to those who can’t get a cosigner or do not want one for a student loan?
 Fortunately, there are a number of options out there to be considered.